syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ## Customization the fixed user handle

-* The [ID](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_ID) property of fixed user handle is used to define the unique identification of the fixed user handle and it is further used to add custom events to the fixed user handle.
+* The [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_ID) property of fixed user handle is used to define the unique identification of the fixed user handle and it is further used to add custom events to the fixed user handle.

 * The fixed user handle can be positioned relative to the node and connector boundaries.
 It has `Offset`, `Padding` and `CornerRadius` settings.
 It is used to position and customize the fixed user handle.

-* The [Padding](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Padding) is used to leave the space that is inside the fixed user handle between the icon and border.
+* The [Padding](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Padding) is used to leave the space that is inside the fixed user handle between the icon and border.

-* The [CornerRadius](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_CornerRadius) allows to create fixed user handles with rounded corners.
+* The [CornerRadius](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_CornerRadius) allows to create fixed user handles with rounded corners.
 The radius of the rounded corner is set with the `CornerRadius` property.

-> The `PathData` needs to be provided to render fixed user handle.
+> The [PathData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_PathData) needs to be provided to render fixed user handle.

 ### Size

-Diagram allows you set size for the fixed user handles by using the [Width](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Width) and [Height](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Height) property.
+Diagram allows you set size for the fixed user handles by using the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Height) property.
 The default value of the `Width` and `Height` property is 10.

 ### Style

-* You can change the style of the fixed user handles with the specific properties of borderColor, borderWidth, and backgroundColor by using the [Stroke](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Stroke), [StrokeThickness](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_StrokeThickness), and [Fill](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Fill) properties, and the icon BorderColor, and BorderWidth by using the `IconStroke` and `IconStrokeThickness` properties.
+* You can change the style of the fixed user handles with the specific properties of borderColor, borderWidth, and backgroundColor by using the [Stroke](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Stroke), [StrokeThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_StrokeThickness), and [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Fill) properties, and the icon BorderColor, and BorderWidth by using the `IconStroke` and `IconStrokeThickness` properties.

-* The fixed user handle's [IconStroke](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStroke) and [IconStrokeThickness](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStrokeThickness) property used to change the stroke color and stroke width of the given [PathData](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_PathData).
+* The fixed user handle's [IconStroke](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStroke) and [IconStrokeThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_IconStrokeThickness) property used to change the stroke color and stroke width of the given `PathData`.

 * The fixed user handle `Stroke` and `Fill` properties are used to define the background color and border color of the user handle and the `StrokeThickness` property is used to define the border width of the fixed user handle.

-* The [Visibility](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Visibility) property indicating whether the fixed user handle is visible in the user interface.
+* The [Visibility](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Visibility) property indicating whether the fixed user handle is visible in the user interface.

 The following code explains how to customize the appearance of the fixed user handles.